Local dance studios follow COVID-19 protocols in order to perform

 “They get tired and they want to, you know, need to breathe and drink water.
 And so, we don’t allow them to take off their masks for water even,” Moore said.

-Though attendance was limited, Moore says performing again meant the world to her and the students.
+Though attendance was limited, Moore said performing again meant the world to her and the students.

 “To be able to like have something like last year we never thought we’d have again, it was kind of like a win for us,” Haynes said.